-Network latency can be in a few orders of magnitude higher than communication inside of the same memory space.
+Network latency can be a few orders of magnitude higher than communication inside of the same memory space.
 Two computers from different parts of the world are connected via optical cables and the light is used to transmit information.
 So we seem to be pretty much limited to the speed of the light at this point.
-All of this tells us that latency is a new and important factor in the distributed systems.
+All of this tells us that latency is a new and important factor in distributed systems.

 Another resource associated with communication over the network is bandwidth.
-Each network connection has a bandwidth limit and you cannot send a larger chunk of data over unit of time via the network.
+Each network connection has a bandwidth limit and you cannot send a larger chunk of data over a unit of time via the network.
 This is especially important when you deal with file uploading and downloading like in Google Drive, Dropbox or even Netflix where you need to stream high-quality video files for millions of users over the globe.

 Latency and bandwidth are two main costs of information transportation.
 However, there are other ones.
 For example, you will definitely pay for the whole network infrastructure needed to make your communication possible.
 Even if that cost is hidden in the cloud provider tariffs.

-Yet another cost is the CPU resource you spend on serializing and deserializing data as well as cost of TCP and HTTPS handshakes.
+Yet another cost is the CPU resource you spend on serializing and deserializing data as well as the cost of TCP and HTTPS handshakes.
 This is the cost we need to pay in order to transfer data between transportation to application layers.
-The same story goes when decide to compress and decompress data in order to speed up data transmission and optimize bandwidth.
+The same story goes for when we decide to compress and decompress data in order to speed up data transmission and optimize bandwidth.

 In order to imagine all of this, let’s take a look at some measurements that were done in Google data centers a while ago.
 They still are useful when you compare them: